Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

 };
 ```

-**NOTE:** Content is logged at `Verbose` level, you might need to change listener settings for content logs to appear.
+**NOTE:** The content is logged at the `Verbose` level, you might need to change the listener settings for content logs to appear.

 ### Changing log level